wp-plugins/spots/readme.txt

 6. A Template Tag replacement of content in the footer of the 2010 theme.

 == Changelog ==

+= 1.0.6 =
+* Added: Smart default for widget title when selecting a spot
+* Added: Advice on disabling the spots cache to readme.txt

 = 1.0.5 =
 * Added: Added support for revisions to the spots post type, idea from Doug Smith (http://smithsrus.com/).